-- (a) Emergency Intervention Documentation and Reporting Requirements. - (1) Each use of physical restraint shall be reported to the authorized consumer representative, if any, by telephone, no later than the next calendar day.
+(a) Emergency Intervention Documentation and Reporting Requirements.

+(1) Each use of physical restraint shall be reported to the authorized consumer representative, if any, by telephone, no later than the next calendar day following the use of the physical restraint.

-(A)This report shall include the type of emergency intervention used, and the duration of physical restraint.
+(A) This report shall include the type of emergency intervention used, and the duration of the physical restraint.